AdityaOjha-RollCall142/C-Programing-Semester-1/README.md

-This is a C programme for addition of two numbers:
-The program asks the user to enter two numbers and then returns the sum of both numbers.
+This repositroy contains different C programs related to the subject's assignments.